klueless-io/k_log/STORIES.md

 ### Stories next on list

-As a Developer, I can DO_SOMETHING, so that I QUALITY_OF_LIFE
+As a Developer, I need formatted console logs, so that information presents clearly

-- Subtask
+- A range of helper methods that write formatted log entries to the console

 ### Tasks next on list